ejero/Book-Seach_Google_Books-API/README.md

 # BooksSearch
-BooksSeach.py is a Python project that shows how to to utilize the Google Books API
+BooksSeach.py is a Python project that uses Google Books API

 ## Installation
 There are a couple things you will need in order to properly run this app.